Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Introduction

-Finally, the various operators appearing in the ${\cW}(\fg)$-algebra construction have a natural interpretation in $(2,0)$ little string theory compactified on the cylinder: they are all D3 brane defects at points on this cylinder.
-Some D3 branes realize the screening charges, other D3 branes realize the flavor vertex operators, and a last set of D3 branes realizes the stress tensor and higher spin currents of the $\cW$-algebra.
+Finally, the various operators appearing in the ${\cW}(\fg)$-algebra construction have a natural interpretation in $(2,0)$ little string theory compactified on the cylinder: they are all D-brane defects at points on this cylinder.
+Namely, D3 branes realize the screening charges and flavor vertex operators, while a set of D1 branes realizes the stress tensor and higher spin currents of the $\cW$-algebra.

-In hindsight, some of the relations are not too surprising: for instance, given a three-dimensional supersymmetric gauge theory defined on a $S^1$-bundle over a 2-manifold, the partition function (with adequate twists) is expected to contain information about the vortex sector of the theory.
-This makes plausible the relation between the 3d half-index with line defect and the Witten index of the vortex quantum mechanics.
+In hindsight, some of the relations are not too surprising: for instance, the relation between the partition function of 3-dimensional supersymmetric gauge theories, adequately twisted\footnote{The twist in question is commonly called A-twist in our context.}, and the count of their BPS vortices, is well-established by now \cite{Pasquetti:2011fj,Beem:2012mb,Nekrasov:2008kza,Krattenthaler:2011da,Dimofte:2011ju,Taki:2013opa,Cecotti:2013mba,Fujitsuka:2013fga,Benini:2013yva,Hwang:2012jh,Yoshida:2014ssa,Benini:2015noa,Crew:2020jyf}\footnote{Similar results exist for gauge theories supported on 2-manifolds, see for instance \cite{Doroud:2012xw,Benini:2012ui}.}.
+Further coupling the 3-dimensional theory to a line defect, it is plausible that a 3d/1d half-index should reproduce the Witten index of our vortex quantum mechanics.
 Furthermore, the relation from gauge theory supersymmetric indices to $\cW$-algebra correlators is an illustration of the so-called BPS/CFT correspondence \cite{Losev:2003py,Alday:2009aq}.
 Lastly, it is known that the effective theory on D3 branes in $(2,0)$ little string is precisely the 3d $\cN=4$ theory under study \cite{Aganagic:2017gsx}.
-The goal of this paper is to make use of 1/2-BPS Wilson loops to flesh out these ideas in detail, and exhibit new non-perturbative physics in the process.\\
+The goal of the present paper is to make use of the 1/2-BPS line defect to flesh out these ideas in detail, and exhibit new non-perturbative physics in the process.\\

-As an application, we briefly analyze the action of 3d Seiberg duality on the vortex $qq$-character observable.
+As an application, we briefly analyze the action of 3d Seiberg duality on the vortex character observable.
 This duality relates different 3d gauge theories as defined in the UV, but which flow to the same theory in the IR \cite{Seiberg:1994pq}.
 Here, we construct Seiberg-dual characters directly from the vortex quantum mechanics, where the duality manifests itself as a wall-crossing phenomenon in the Witten index \cite{Hwang:2017kmk}.
-This perspective gives us complete control over the action of the duality in three dimensions.\\
+This perspective gives us complete control over the action of the duality in 3 dimensions; we find that vortex characters map to vortex characters under Seiberg duality, labeling one and the same representation of the underlying quantum affine algebra, up to twists.\\